 Our key partners in ERA are the Altai Institute, the Wildlife Conservation Society, the Wildlife Friendly Enterprise Network, the Natural Capital project from Stanford University, NASA, and the Good Economy.

 Bringing the cost of the science into the business is a major shift in business orthodoxy, which ordinarily sees science as the preserve of NGOs.

-What we do - 2: impact - make regenerative farming valuable
+What we do - 2: Community - align community wellbeing with ecosystem health

 ERA also works with the humans in the ecosystem to help them to become agents of environmental restoration.

 The critical starting component is changing the economic incentives for farmers and herders - unhooking incomes from scale (more animals, more money) and instead ensuring wellbeing and livelihoods for herders so they are equipped to look after the ecosystem.

 We are delivering an income scheme for herders linked to regenerative activities that combines: